Where Do I Even Start With a Tiny House!?

-Step 2 – Organize your thoughts on ‘why’ you want to minimize and be ready to answer other people’s questions about it, you will likely get a few.
-I find the best way to be ready for this is to focus on the positives, when asked why you’re going to go smaller be able to reference your reasons for it.
-Focus more on what tiny will enable rather than ‘take away’ as I think most people choose to see it, you can look at this post for ideas.
+Organize your thoughts on ‘why’ you want to minimize.
+Be ready to answer other people’s questions about it, you will likely get a few.
+I find the best way to be ready for this is to focus on the positives.
+When asked why you’re going to go smaller be able to reference your reasons.
+Focus more on what tiny will enable rather than ‘take away’.
+You can look at this post for ideas.
 There is also a great post written on the top ten most asked tiny house questions which you can find here just to prepare for those.
-It’s easier to respond when you’re ready for the questions, there are some weird ones asked!
-Remember, every person asking a question is generally responding (negatively or positively) out of concern for you, if you are confident they will be confident, if you are not, they probably won’t be either.
-Take it as a learning process for both of you and just be ready for the worst of it.
+It’s easier to respond when you’re ready for the questions.
+Remember, every person asking a question is generally responding (negatively or positively) out of concern for you.
+If you are confident they will be confident.
+If you are not, they probably won’t be either.
+Take it as a learning process for both of you.

 If doing it yourself you can buy other people’s plans if they suit you (you can do this too to get accurate quotes from builders) (for what you can expect to get in a set of plans click HERE).
 Find a house you like and see if they have plans available, there are of course Tumbleweed plans but there are a great deal of other, more cost effective plans out there as well.
 It’s fairly simple to modify plans if they aren’t 100% right for you.